 Sourdough Oatmeal Raisin Cookie

 Sourdough oatmeal raisin cookie is my favorite.
 They are not too sweet or not too sour, they are just right, as Goldilocks would put it.
 Sourdough is also a healthy alternative to the super sweet cookies you normally buy at the supermarket.
-I always decrease sugar in each recipe to make the cookie a better alternative to Quaker’s recipe and others.
+I always decrease sugar in each recipe to make the cookie a better alternative to Quaker’s recipe which I used for this cookie and altered their recipe to suit my needs and others.

 This sourdough oatmeal raisin cookie is terrific with chocolate chips, nuts or even the yummy prune!
 Try my other sourdough cookie recipe